GoldenWeiss/HertzMuse/README.md

 Integration project made in college (2020) on spectral analysis using Agile deployment methods.
-We tried notes detection using the Fourrier transform and a naive tonguing-detection algorithm.
+We tried notes detection (works on long notes) using the Fourrier transform and a naive tonguing-detection algorithm.

 Made in Eclipse 2020-09.
 Used SceneBuilder for the FXML.
 The following libraries are required to run this app :<br />